Iaiao/Rename/README.md

 # Rename.js
-Rename your variables and other names in order to match your language's naming conventions
+Rename your variables and other names in order to follow your language's naming conventions

 ## Renaming
 rename(varName, inputType, outputType)